 Stop Press: OCTOBER 2017 UPDATE.
 In Winter the Eyup ferry bypasses this jetty and Karakoy jetty.
 It is necessary to first catch a ferry from Eminonu to Uskudur and then catch the Eyup ferry from there.
 See time table here.
 Winter is Mid-September to May.

-Looking across the Golden Horn from Eminonu Estuary Jetty we could see Galata Tower where our Airbnb apartment was located.
+Looking across the Golden Horn Istanbul from Eminonu Estuary Jetty we could see Galata Tower jutting out on the skyline, where our Airbnb apartment was located.

 The ferry squeezes beneath the bridges.

 Leave the ferry at the Eyup Ferry Terminal and walk toward the Gondola Station and Eyüp Sultan Mosque.

 Although you could go directly to the mosque, it is better to take the Eyup Gondola to the top of the hill first.
 It’s a 5 minute walk from Eyup Ferry Terminal (EyüpVapur Iskelesi) to the Gondola bottom terminal (Eyüp Teleferik).
 At the top visit the Viewpoint and Cafe before walking down Idris Köskü Cd. to the mosque and town.

 If you wish to visit the mosque first turn left when walking from the ferry.
 Shown as Eyüp Sultan Camii on the below map.

 Looking to the top of Pierre Loti Hill from the bottom Gondola Station.

 At the top go to the viewing platform for panoramic views.
 This one looking back toward Eminonu.